UWE-Ruby/week-24/README.md

 #### Goal

-A DSL that has some of the features of a language you are already familiar like [RSpec], [Rake], [Capistrano].
+A DSL that has some of the features of a language you are already familiar like [RSpec], [Rake], or [Capistrano].

 An entirely new DSL that supports some of the features here: